ibm-cloud-docs/transit-gateway/faqs.md

 You can create a single transit gateway or multiple transit gateways to interconnect more than one IBM Cloud VPCs.
 You can also connect your IBM Cloud classic infrastructure to a transit gateway to provide seamless communication with classic infrastructure resources.
 For more information, refer to [Interconnecting VPCs](/docs/vpc?topic=vpc-interconnectivity&interface=cli#interconnecting-vpcs).

+## In a Highly Available (HA) configuration, how long after the failover of the primary GRE tunnel does the routing device wait before declaring it inactive?
+{: faq}
+{: #faq-stale-routes-time}

+This time, by default, is set as 5 minutes (300 seconds), and defined by the configuration statement `stale-routes-time`.
+The `stale-routes-time` statement allows you to set the length of time the routing device waits to receive messages from restarting neighbors before declaring them inactive.
+This means, in the case of a GRE HA failover to a second GRE tunnel, the traffic takes 5 minutes to be reflected by the second tunnel.